programmfabrik/easydb-documentation/en/webfrontend/administration/profiles/profiles.md

 * Select *replace* if existing metadata is to be discarded and rewritten by the mapping.

+Via the object type management in the rights management, you can determine which mapping is output as -standard in the selection for exports and downloads.

+Mappings can be set as -standard- output for exports and downloads via the [rights management for object types](../../rightsmanagement/objecttypes/objecttypes.html).

 ## Set up and apply mapping